PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 :html:`<br>`

-Here we use squeezers :math:`S`, cubic phase gates :math:`V` and continuous-variable (controlled) :math:`Z` gates.

 Alternating operator architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The alternating operator architecture was first introduced in Farhi and Goldstone's *Quantum Approximate Optimization Algorithm* (QAOA) :cite:`farhi2014quantum` and later used for machine learning (for example :cite:`verdon2017quantum`) and other domain-specific applications (i.e., :cite:`fingerhuth2018quantum`).
+The alternating operator architecture was first introduced in Farhi and Goldstone's *Quantum Approximate Optimization Algorithm* (QAOA) :cite:`farhi2014quantum` and later used for machine learning :cite:`verdon2017quantum` and other domain-specific applications :cite:`fingerhuth2018quantum`.

 Again, we use layers of two blocks.
 The difference is that this time the unitaries representing these blocks are defined via Hamiltonians :math:`A` and :math:`B` which are evolved for a short time :math:`\Delta t`.